jaimeteb/chatto/docs/usage.md

 chatto-init -path my-chatto/
 ```

-And a project will be initialized at `my-chatto`.
+A Chatto project will be initialized at `my-chatto`.

 ## Docker Compose